All Products

 2. In the navigation pane, choose EMR Serverless > Spark.

 3. Click Create Workspace and configure the following parameters.
-For more information about the parameters, see Create a workspace.
+For more information, see Create a workspace.

-• Execution Role: Select the name of the RAM role that you created (for example, test-serverless-spark-jobrun).
+• Execution Role: Select the RAM role you created (for example, test-serverless-spark-jobrun).

 4. After the workspace is created, run a batch job to verify the permissions.
 For more information, see Quick start for JAR development.